- 1 Introduction

 Warhol & political relevance

 This trend persisted throughout his career and it is what helped to set him apart from other contemporaries.
-Although it is a well-accepted fact that Warhol created a comprehensive body of work that is often considered within different cultural interpretations, it is also acknowledged that his work bore a lot of political relevance that has not always been discussed to the degree with which it deserves.
+Although it is a well-accepted fact that Warhol created a vast body of work that is often considered within different cultural interpretations, it is also acknowledged that his artwork bore a lot of political relevance that has not always been discussed to the degree with which it deserves.

 Who was Warhol?

 Andy Warhol was one of the most prolific artists of his generation.
-Both his art as well as his lifestyle were deeply representative of the rapidly changing society and culture of his time.
+Both his art and lifestyle were deeply representative of the rapidly changing society and culture of his time.
 As a young child, Warhol had always been impressed and fascinated by the idea of fame and the glamour that came with it.
-He would often read magazines that featured Hollywood stars and he even amassed a collection of autographed pictures and newspaper clippings of his favorite celebrities.
+He would often read magazines that featured Hollywood stars, and he even amassed a collection of autographed pictures and newspaper clippings of his favorite celebrities.

 As he grew older, Warhol was able to turn his obsession with fame and celebrities into art.
 When he graduated from his school in 1945, he opted to study pictorial design at the Carnegie Institute of Technology in Pittsburgh.
-After graduating with a degree in Fine Arts in June 1949, he relocated to New York where he began pursuing his art more seriously.
+After graduating with a Fine Arts degree in June 1949, he relocated to New York to pursue his art more seriously.

 Contemporaries in New York & Pop Art

-At the time of his arrival in New York, commercial artists were in great demand during the 1950s, which is largely what helped Warhol to launch his career.
-It was also during the 1950s that the growth of the consumer society begun.
+When he arrived in New York, commercial artists were in great demand during the 1950s, which is largely what helped Warhol to launch his career.
+It was also during the 1950s that the growth of the consumer society began.
 By the time the 1950s were coming to a close, a group of modern artists that included Warhol, Roy Lichtenstein, Tom Wesselmann and Claus Oldenburg were already creating popular artwork that was inspired by the pop art movement.

-This movement, which emerged in the 1950s, drew a lot of its inspiration from the images of consumer society and pop culture such as cartoon strips, television and film, pop music, magazines, billboards and advertisements.
-Some of the artists in the movement used their art to criticize the sudden growth of consumer society while others like Andy Warhol simply reflected the on-goings around them.
+This movement, which emerged in the 1950s, drew a lot of its inspiration from the images of consumer society and pop culture, such as cartoon strips, television and film, pop music, magazines, billboards and advertisements.
+Some artists in the movement used their art to criticize the sudden growth of consumer society, while others like Andy Warhol simply reflected the on-goings around them.

 Warhol’s first works

-Warhol first started by painting everyday products like Coke bottles, soup cans and Brillo pads that had an evident brand design before moving on to famous celebrities and events.
-To produce his works, Warhol and other pop artists relied heavily on commercial mass production methods such as screen printing with the aim of producing art that could be understood and loved by audiences from all walks of life.
+Warhol first started by painting everyday products like Coke bottles, soup cans and Brillo pads with an evident brand design before moving on to celebrities and events.
+To produce his works, Warhol and other pop artists relied heavily on commercial mass production methods such as screen printing to create art that could be understood and loved by audiences from all walks of life.

 Who was Mao Zedong?